roman-milk/roman-milk.github.io/a-super-heros-slut.md

+===

- ****** A Super Hero's Slut Ch.
-06 ****** byJust_Plain_Bob© Mary Jane stood in the middle of the sound stage dressed in some ones idea of what a woman would wear on an African safari.
+Mary Jane stood in the middle of the sound stage dressed in some ones idea of what a woman would wear on an African safari.
 Khaki shirt and shorts with way too many pockets and a pith helmet.
 Thick socks and hiking boots completed the outfit.

  Several men, similarly attired, were lying on the floor with fake blood smeared on them.
 A mousy little man who had been introduced to her as the director made a motion and the AD (assistant director) shouted, "Places everyone."
 There was some stirring and then everyone was still.